Student Supports

 WSAC’s strategic challenge

 WSAC’s role is to support postsecondary institutions and catalyze partnerships toward comprehensive and coordinated supports for students' basic needs.
-These include food and housing insecurity, childcare access, and behavioral health.

 - Increase understanding of the prevalence and dynamics of basic needs insecurity in postsecondary through supporting data collection and analysis.